Rixter21/ofo-redo/design.md

    - **New in v1.3**: File is now initialized before server starts listening
    - **New in v1.3**: Periodic updates every 30 seconds to maintain accurate status
    - **New in v1.3**: Graceful shutdown handler to mark server as offline when stopping
+   - **New in v1.4**: Improved error handling with multiple fallback mechanisms
+   - **New in v1.4**: Added file verification after creation to ensure validity
+   - **New in v1.4**: Implemented atomic file writing with temporary files to prevent corruption

 2. **Registration Check**:

    - register-sw.js checks for server availability before registering the service worker
    - If server is unavailable, it unregisters any existing service workers
    - Only registers the service worker when server is confirmed to be running
-   - Implements request timeout (5 seconds) to prevent hanging connections
+   - Implements request timeout to prevent hanging connections
-   - **New in v1.3**: Added initial delay (3 seconds) before checking server availability
+   - **New in v1.3**: Added initial delay before checking server availability
-   - **New in v1.3**: Implemented retry mechanism (3 attempts with 2 second delay)
+   - **New in v1.3**: Implemented retry mechanism with delay between attempts
    - **New in v1.3**: More lenient timestamp validation during server startup
+   - **New in v1.4**: Increased initial delay from 3 to 8 seconds to give server more time to start
+   - **New in v1.4**: Increased timeout from 5 to 8 seconds for better reliability
+   - **New in v1.4**: Improved retry mechanism with 5 attempts and exponential backoff
+   - **New in v1.4**: Enhanced logging for better troubleshooting
+   - **New in v1.4**: Added special handling for recent page loads to be more lenient during startup
    - Uses cache-busting techniques to prevent stale data issues

 3. **Periodic Check**: